alemonteiro/brackets-sql-connector/README.md

 * Only one connection can be used at a time for executing editor querys.
 In the future it will be one per editor.
 * Only one database can be viewer per server setup.
 If you need multiple databases on the same server, create multiples server for now.
 * The browser has no function other than listing the stuff for now, in the near future it'll open the function/view/procedure content on the editor.
+* No SSL support yet

 ## Release Notes ##

-V 0.0.1 - Probably some bugs =x - Should disconnect from server before closing brackets
+V 0.0.2 - Fixed lots of bugs on interface due to last time renaming V 0.0.1 - Probably some bugs =x - Should disconnect from server before closing brackets

 ## Notes for developers ##